 Check Pipes and Gutters

-It’s always a good idea to check your pipes.
+It’s always a good idea to check your water pipes.
 A leak can cause immense property damage and lead to an increase in your water bill.
 Also, with spring just around the corner, be sure that your gutters are free of debris and that winter storms haven’t caused any damage.
 Your gutters need to function reliably to handle the snow and ice thaw.

 Check your yearly budget